s47428364/Team-HD-Drone-Project/README.md

 Gaze Control: Use gaze data to adjust the drone’s position and direction.
 Speech Commands: Map commands like "move forward" or "go left" to drone controls.

-## Usage
-Run Unreal Engine with AirSim: Open your Unreal Engine project with AirSim integrated and start the drone simulation.<br>
-Activate Speech and Gaze Tracking: Run the Python scripts for speech recognition and gaze tracking.<br>
-Issue Voice and Gaze Commands: Speak into your microphone or use your gaze to control the drone’s movements in the AirSim simulation.<br>

 ## Acknowledgements
 * Epic Games for Unreal Engine